 Our alternative energy exposure is currently a single unit split equally between two companies: JA Solar and Trina Solar.
-Both were loss making in 2012 due to dramatic falls in solar prices during the year.
+Both were loss making in 2012 due to sharp falls in solar prices during the year but the prospects for a return to profitability over the next 12 months are improving.
 Trina is a Chinese solar module manufacturer and JA Solar is a Chinese solar cell manufacturer.
-Some measure of their recovery potential may be indicated by their 2010 PEs of 1.1x and 0.5x respectively.
+Some measure of their recovery potential may be indicated by their 2010 PEs of 1.7x and 1.0x respectively.

-Portfolio at March 31, 2013
+Portfolio at May 31, 2013